AyoubKaz07/IvyDB/old_impl/README.md

-CANCELED, it went so bad, will implement it later after learning rust follow skyzh's mini-lsm
+CANCELED, it went so bad, will implement it the much better way later, after learning rust then following skyzh's mini-lsm